Broker-Dealers

 Regardless of the future of PFOF, online broker-dealers need to comply with the current Rule 5310 provisions.
 This need has only become more acute as a result of high-profile cases such as Robinhood.

-FINRA Rule 5310 cites such compliance factors as price, volatility, relative liquidity, size and type of transaction, the number of markets checked, and accessibility of the quotation.
-It expects firms to use “reasonable diligence” in caring for best execution.
+FINRA Rule 5310 cites required compliance factors to be considered in determining the market, such as the price, volatility, relative liquidity, pressure on available communications, size and type of transaction, the number of markets checked, the accessibility of the quotation, and the terms and conditions of the order.
+It expects firms to use “reasonable diligence” in reviewing the factors noted above.
 In addition, broker-dealers must conduct “regular and rigorous” reviews of the execution quality of customer trades if they do not conduct individual compliance reviews of every transaction instead.

 These FINRA expectations, unfortunately, have a significant subjective dimension to them.
 In the work InnReg does to develop end-to-end compliance programs for broker-dealers, we focus on factors that we call the “Three Cs”: